Hooton, Cheshire

-Hooton is a suburban village on the Wirral Peninsula, within the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Hooton is a suburban village and former civil parish on the Wirral Peninsula, within the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 It was once a separate village but was incorporated into Ellesmere Port as the town expanded outwards during the twentieth century.

 The 2011 census recorded the population of the Hooton built-up area as 385.

 History

 The name Hooton means "hill-spur farm/settlement" and likely derives from the Old English words hōh (s sharply projecting tract of land) and tūn (a farmstead or settlement).

 In 1070 William the Conqueror granted the lands of Hooton to Adam de Aldithly.
 The village is mentioned in the Domesday Book as Hotone in the hundred of Wilaveston (later called the Wirral Hundred) under the ownership of Richard de Vernon and consisting of nine households (one villager, four smallholders and four 'riders').
 Eventually the lands passed to the Stanley family through a series of marriages.
 After the Battle of Bosworth, Hooton had a new hall and the first Lord Derby in Lancashire.

 Sir William Stanley obtained a licence to crenellate in 1487 but built a half timbered manor house in 1488 which survived until 1788 when it was demolished.
 The old house was replaced by a mansion called Hooton Hall, built from local stone from the quarries at Storeton.
 It was designed by the architect James Wyatt in the Italian Palladian style for the fifth Baronet, Sir William Stanley.
 The family sold the estate in the nineteenth century after Sir Massey Stanley had gone bankrupt due to his high living.
 The construction of the Manchester Ship Canal nearby contributed to the last private owner, Richard Naylor, abandoning it as a place of residence.
 The empty hall was requisitioned at the outbreak of the First World War and used as a military hospital and officer's mess, with barracks erected in the grounds.
 Hooton Hall was demolished due to neglect in 1932.
 Part of the building's façade was reconstructed as 'The Gloriette' at the tourist village of Portmeirion in North Wales.